graphql/graphql-js/src/README.md

 Each sub directory within is a sub-module of graphql-js:

 * `graphql/language`: Parse and operate on the GraphQL language.
-* `graphql/language/schema`: Parsing and operate on the GraphQL Schema language.
 * `graphql/type`: Define GraphQL types and schema.
 * `graphql/validation`: The Validation phase of fulfilling a GraphQL result.
 * `graphql/execution`: The Execution phase of fulfilling a GraphQL request.